SmithMack68/Knights-and-Dragons/README.md

 -------
 ## Overview
-This is a single page React application.
-It uses links and React components to mimic a backend.
-It has a mock Login add or remove Knights and Dragons to your personal Army
+This is a single-page React application simulates a working backend using links and various React components.
+It includes a mock login function implemented with the fetch() method.
+The project leverages React hooks, specifically useState() and useEffect(), to manage state and side effects effectively.
+Users can add or remove knights and dragons from their personal army, providing a dynamic and interactive experience.
+One of my favorite features is the ability to like knights and dragons.
+Liking a knight adds a sword icon, while liking a dragon adds fire icon, adding a whimsical visual element to the application.